fbpx

 Now, you are looking at the SGD plans which are the default for most people.
 The plan is about 3-4% returns p.a., it’s not fantastic but you can consider what you will use this money for when calculating whether this is good enough for your retirement fund.

-If you are not sure how many years you will live past retirement age or how good you will be in managing your monies during retirement, it might be better not to risk a large amount of your savings in a volatile investment like stocks or unit trust funds.
+If you are not sure how many years you will live past retirement age or how good you will be at managing your monies during retirement, it might be better not to risk a large amount of your savings in a volatile investment like stocks or unit trust funds.

 The advantages of single premium plans are:

-No monthly premiums – The main advantage of single premium plans is that there are no monthly premiums to pay.
+1. No monthly premiums – The main advantage of single premium retirement plans is that there are no monthly premiums to pay.
 If worry about whether you’re able to afford the next month’s premium or if you’ll be able to set aside enough money every month to cover it, this is a great alternative.

 Takeaway: If you’re looking for the best SP plan, you’ve come to the right place.